 As a result of our acquisition of Kita, we assumed term loans from a series of Japanese financial institutions primarily related to the expansion of Kita's facility in Osaka, Japan.
 The loans are collateralized by the facility and land, carry interest rates ranging from 0.05% to 0.43%, and expire at various dates through 2034.
+At December 31, 2022, the outstanding loan balance was \$2.5 million and \$0.2 million of the outstanding balance is presented as current installments of long-term debt in our consolidated balance sheets.
 At December 25, 2021, the outstanding loan balance was \$3.1 million and \$0.2 million of the outstanding balance is presented as current installments of long-term debt in our consolidated balance sheets.
-At December 26, 2020, the outstanding loan balance was \$3.6 million and \$0.3 million of the outstanding balance is presented as current installments of long-term debt in our consolidated balance of long-term debt in our consolidated balance sheets.
 The term loans are denominated in Japanese Yen and, as a result, amounts disclosed herein will fluctuate because of changes in currency exchange rates.